jlabclouds/React-ASP-JS-CS/README.md

-et: A React + ASP.NET + JavaScript + C# Project Template
+# React + ASP.NET + JavaScript + C# + Container Support Project Template

 ## Overview

-**ReactNetJS** is a project template that seamlessly integrates React (frontend), ASP.NET (backend), JavaScript, and C#.
+**This** is a project template that seamlessly integrates React (frontend), ASP.NET (backend), JavaScript, and C# and optional Linux container support.
 This template is designed to accelerate the development of modern web applications by providing a robust, full-stack foundation.

 ## Best Use Cases